 I've also heard certain Christians claim that when Job said, "But man dieth, and wasteth away: yea, man giveth up the ghost," and when he then asked, "and where is he?", that he was wondering where the dead are residing while remaining in a conscious state.
 But the truth is, he was simply speaking rhetorically to point out that the hypothetical dead man no longer exists, since he made it very clear in the next few verses that he believed the dead are indeed gone, at least until their future resurrection, by answering his own rhetorical question, saying, "As the waters fail from the sea, and the flood decayeth and drieth up: So man lieth down, and riseth not: till the heavens be no more, they shall not awake, nor be raised out of their sleep.
 O that thou wouldest hide me in the grave, that thou wouldest keep me secret, until thy wrath be past, that thou wouldest appoint me a set time, and remember me!
 If a man die, shall he live again? all the days of my appointed time will I wait, till my change come.
-Thou shalt call, and I will answer thee: thou wilt have a desire to the work of thine hands."370 This response by Job to his own question should make it pretty obvious that he didn't believe anyone who is dead is actually still awake or living at the time they "sleep."
+Thou shalt call, and I will answer thee: thou wilt have a desire to the work of thine hands."375 This response by Job to his own question - along with his later statement that he was looking forward to seeing God with his own physical eyes after his resurrection,376 and not that he was looking forward to doing so in an afterlife realm - should make it pretty obvious that he didn't believe anyone who is dead is actually still awake or living at the time they "sleep."

-369 And thou shalt go to thy fathers in peace; thou shalt be buried in a good old age. - Genesis 15:15
+374 And thou shalt go to thy fathers in peace; thou shalt be buried in a good old age. - Genesis 15:15

 And some Christians also try to argue that the prophecy which says, "Hell from beneath is moved for thee to meet thee at thy coming: it stirreth up the dead for thee, even all the chief ones of the earth; it hath raised up from their thrones all the kings of the nations.
 All they shall speak and say unto thee, Art thou also become weak as we? art thou become like unto us?
-Thy pomp is brought down to the grave, and the noise of thy viols: the worm is spread under thee, and the worms cover thee," in Isaiah 14:9-11 proves that there's a conscious afterlife which some people might suffer in as well, but when you consider the facts we've already looked at, and also consider the original Hebrew this passages was written in, it should be pretty obvious that the English word "hell" here is being used as metonymy for "grave" (at least in the KJV and other Bible versions that use the word "hell" in this passage; many use a transliteration of "sheol" instead, since "hell" is translated from the Hebrew word 'pwi/"sheh-ole" in this passage in the KJV), as the inclusion of the word "grave" in verse 11, not to mention the references to worms - which are creatures that consume corpses - should also make pretty
+Thy pomp is brought down to the grave, and the noise of thy viols: the worm is spread under thee, and the worms cover thee," in Isaiah 14:9-11 proves that there's a conscious afterlife which some people might suffer in as well, but when you consider the facts we've already looked at, and also consider the original Hebrew this passages was written in, it should be